AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/migrate-data/delta.md

 ---
 title: Migrate changes
-description: Learn how to migrate only data that has changed since your last Magento 1 data migration with the Data Migration Tool.
+description: Learn how to migrate only data that has changed since your last Magento 1 data migration with the [!DNL Data Migration Tool].
 ---

 # Migrate changes